FedericoSaitta/Chess-Engine-in-cpp/README.md

 `uci`, `isready`, `ucinewgame`, `quit`.

 ### Extra-UCI commands:
-`bench` to run a pre-established search-test suite.
-- It is useful for checking the correct engine behaviour in the case you build the project on your own.
-As of v1.3.0 (25/07/2024) the correct results are:
-- Nodes: 7.77954 Million, Branching Ratio: 3.15655 and the Time is depended on hardware, though the test should not take more than 15 seconds on most machines.
-`moveOrdering` to display the pseudo-legal moves in the current position and their relative scores `display` to print the current board-state in the terminal, on unix machines pieces will be displayed, on windows, letters will be used to represent the pieces.
+`bench` to run a pre-established search-test suite `moveOrdering` to display the pseudo-legal moves in the current position and their relative scores `display` to print the current board-state in the terminal

 ## Technical Details:
+The quoted ELO gains are from SPRT so the figures may not be accurate.

 #### Move Generation:
 - [X] Plain Magic Bitboards for all sliding and leaping pieces.
 - [X] Pawn pushes, En-Passant and Castling move generation is done on the fly.